zephyrproject-rtos/zephyr/boards/arm/seeeduino_xiao/doc/index.rst

 The XIAO ships the BOSSA compatible UF2 bootloader.
 The bootloader can be entered by shorting the RST and GND pads twice.

+Additionally, if :code:`CONFIG_USB_CDC_ACM` is enabled then the bootloader will be entered automatically when you run :code:`west flash`.

 Flashing
 ========